thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 - Web crawlers wanting to authenticate against origins such as search engines,
 - Security companies that want to perform scans to identify malicious URLs,
-- AI augmented queries that are looking to identify against a set of newspapers.
+- AI augmented queries that are looking to identify themselves to a set of newspapers.

 ## User Account Identification {#use-case-known-account}